 Sediments aren’t harmful when you drink them.
 But they might give you an unpleasant feeling on the tongue and palate.
 Thus, it makes perfect sense to remove them from the wine before enjoying the first sip.
 Decanting is a technique to do so.
 While slowly pouring the wine into a decanter and leaving solids in the bottle, you filter it.

 Besides, decanting is a way to get wine in contact with air.
-Air, or more precisely oxygen, starts chemical processes in wine.
-And these processes cause the wine to “open up” and release all of its delicate aromas.
+Air, or more precisely oxygen, starts chemical processes, and these processes cause the wine to “open up” and release all of its delicate aromas.
 Exposure to air also can soften wines with aggressive tannins and make unpleasant odors disappear.
 Overall, this aeration improves the flavor and creates a more enjoyable drinking experience.

 Standard Wine Decanter